tylergargula/tylergargula/README.md

 <h1 align="center">👋 Hey There!
 I'm Tyler</h1>

 <p align="center">
 I'm a Technical SEO Consultant & Software Dev.
-I'm currently a Technical SEO Director at [@locomotive-agency](https://github.com/locomotive-agency) and help clients grow within Organic Search where it matter most.
+I'm currently a Technical SEO Director at <a href="https://github.com/locomotive-agency">@locomotive-agency</a> and help clients grow within Organic Search where it matter most.
 I also develop custom SEO tools & automation to help uncover invaluable SEO opportunities that move the needle.
 </p>
 <p align="center">
 When I'm not coding you can find me playing guitar or digging through thrift stores and antique shops.